azvoleff/azvoleff.github.io/README.md

 Posts are automatically sorted by date and displayed on the blog page.

-## Deployment

-The site automatically deploys to GitHub Pages when changes are pushed to the `main` branch.
-The GitHub Actions workflow handles building and deploying the site.

-### GitHub Pages Setup

-1. Go to your repository Settings → Pages
-2. Under "Build and deployment", select "GitHub Actions" as the source
-3. Push to the `main` branch to trigger a deployment

 ## License

 Content © Alex Zvoleff.
 All rights reserved.